NFL Rumors: New Details Emerge On Video Showing Daniel Jones, Saquon Barkley Partying In NYC Without Masks

 As the New York Post reported, the Giants were investigating the images that emerged on Friday showing Barkley and Jones partying.
 The report noted that Jones and Barkley, along with others players, had dinner at a private room in a Manhattan restaurant on Friday and then were invited to a bar that was also closed to the public.
 The report noted that the clip and photos were taken here.

-The images were uploaded by DJ Lugghead, who told the news outlet that pictures he shared were not actually from this year.
+The images were uploaded by DJ Lugghead, who told the news outlet that the pictures he shared were not actually from this year.

 “It was all posts from last year,” he reportedly told the New York Post on Saturday.
 “It’s a memory that popped up from a year ago.
 That’s why I posted it.”